1978 World Lacrosse Championship

 The 1978 World Lacrosse Championship was the third edition of the international men's lacrosse tournament.
-The event took place at Edgeley Park in Stockport, England under the auspices of the International Lacrosse Federation.
+The event took place at Edgeley Park in Stockport, England, under the auspices of the International Lacrosse Federation.
 Four teams competed in the tournament: Australia, Canada, England, and the United States.
 Canada defeated the United States 17-16 in overtime in the final to win the tournament.

 Overview

 In the finals, Canada captured the 1978 World Championship with a shocking 17-16 overtime victory over the United States team.

 The underdog label was given to the Canadian team due to their lack of field lacrosse experience, and also following a round-robin American annihilation of the Canadians, 28-4.
-However, two individuals with previous field experience would prove to be key factors in the longshot victory.
-Hall of Famers Stan Cockerton from North Carolina State and Mike French from Cornell had great tournaments.
+However, three individuals with previous field experience would prove to be key factors in the longshot victory.
+Goalie Bob Flintoff from North Carolina State and Hall of Famers Stan Cockerton from North Carolina State and Mike French from Cornell had great tournaments.
 In the first game of the 1978 tournament, Cockerton whipped in seven goals with French adding three more plus seven assists to move past the host English squad 21-15.

 The U.S. took Australia 22-17 the first day and then drubbed Canada 28-4.
 U.S. scored the first 14 goals even before French put Canada on the board; but the rout on the rain-drenched field continued - 17-2 at halftime and 22-3 after three periods.
 Meanwhile, Australia downed England 16-10.
 Down 4-3 early in game three against Australia, Canada whipped in six straight on the road to a 16-13 victory that set up a rematch with the Americans, who had narrowly squeaked past England 12-11.

 The Americans opened the finals intent on repeating their earlier conquest of Canada with Cornell great Bill Marino rifling home a shot just 15 seconds after the opening faceoff.
 But Team Canada stunned the Americans with six unanswered goals to take an 8-4 lead after one period.
-The U.S. rallied to tie the contest and then moved ahead only to see Cockerton knot up the contest 16-16 with seconds remaining.
+The U.S. rallied to tie the contest and then moved ahead only to see Jim Wasson knot up the contest 16-16 with seconds remaining.

 Stan Shillington wrote: "with the entire crowd of 3,500-plus chanting for the Canadians, both teams went through a scoreless overtime session and all but 20 seconds of a second extra period.
 That's when Cockerton scooped in the winner, his sixth goal of the game, that gave Canada a 17-16 victory."

+Cultural Note

+The 1978 Canadian team was the first known sports team to use the song "We Are the Champions" by Queen as part of its victory celebration.
+The song, released in October 1977, was sang by the players at Edgeley Park in Stockport, England, immediately after Canada’s 17–16 overtime win over the United States on 8 July 1978.
+Team members later recalled that the track was chosen spontaneously and became an unofficial anthem for their historic world title—the first in Canadian field lacrosse history.